When someone thinks of the health effects of missing sleep, they don’t always think of hormone problems.

 “Those other days, those are going to be a little tough, but I’ll manage.
 I’m not going to do this forever.”

 It was 1993 and ’94.
 Hard work was lionized.
 You had these dot com companies starting at that time.
 Entrepreneurs written about in the media would brag about their long days.
+I read more than one interview with a founder who said he worked 18-20 hours a day.
+Whether they did so efficiently they never said.
 It seemed like a contest over who could work the longest hours.
 It still is to some extent, but maybe I was more aware of it then.

 Alvin was intent on buying an expensive sports car and paying cash.
 He favored Camaros.

 He did get his car but kept on working all those hours, probably to help him afford the insurance.
-He ended up punching one of his clients.
+He ended up getting stress out and punching one of his clients.
 The cost of losing his career should be tacked onto the cost of his car.

-He sold the Camaro.
-He moved to West Virginia.
+He sold the Camaro and moved to West Virginia.
 He wanted a simpler life.
 A year later I heard he had gotten in an accident while driving an 18-wheeler.
 He was then finished in another career and went on disability.

 Sometimes you need to work extra in order to get what you need.
 That’s a given.
 The question is, how long can you do this before bad stuff starts to happen to you?
 How long can you cheat sleep?